nv-tlabs/semanticGAN_code/README.md

 ## License
 For any code dependency related to Stylegan2, the license is under the Nvidia Source Code License-NC.
 To view a copy of this license, visit https://nvlabs.github.io/stylegan2/license.html

-The work SemanticGAN is made under MIT License.
+The work SemanticGAN is released under MIT License.

 ```
 The MIT License (MIT)